 Legal Bases and Guidelines

-- Regulation (EC) No 1935/2004 (materials and articles intended to come into contact with food)
+- Regulation (EC) No 1935/2004 of the European Parliament and of the Council (materials and articles intended to come into contact with food)

-- Regulation (EU) No 10/2011 (plastic materials and articles intended to come into contact with food)
+- Commission Regulation (EU) No 10/2011 (plastic materials and articles intended to come into contact with food)

-- Recommendation 2014/661/EU (recommendation on the monitoring of 2 and 3-MCPD, 2- and 3-MCPD fatty acid esters and glycidyl fatty acid esters)
+- 2014/661/EU: Commission Recommendation (recommendation on the monitoring of 2 and 3-MCPD, 2- and 3-MCPD fatty acid esters and glycidyl fatty acid esters)